 How much is spent on social media advertising?

 $153 billion was spent on social media advertising in 2021.
 That’s 33.1% (almost a third) of the total global digital ad spend.
-What’s more, the cost of social media ad impressions has risen by 20% over the last 12 months.
+Moreover, the cost of social media ad impressions has risen by 20% over the last 12 months.

-And we can expect even more to be spent on social media advertising in the future.
+And we can expect even more to be spent on social media advertising.
 According to a survey of 18,100 marketers in 2021, 51.4% of marketers said they plan to increase paid social spend in 2022.